Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: Abstract

 \section{Abstract}

-We demonstrate that the Bayesian evidence can be used to find a good approximation of the true likelihood function of a dataset, a goal of the likelihood-free inference (LFI) paradigm.
+We demonstrate that the Bayesian evidence can be used to find a good approximation of the ground truth likelihood function of a dataset, a goal of the likelihood-free inference (LFI) paradigm.
 As a concrete example, we use forward modelled sky-averaged 21-cm signal antenna temperature datasets where we artificially inject noise structures of various physically motivated forms.
 We find that the Gaussian likelihood performs poorly when the noise distribution deviates from the Gaussian case e.g. heteroscedastic radiometric or heavy-tailed noise.
-For these non-Gaussian noise structures, we show that the generalised normal likelihood is on a similar Bayesian evidence scale with comparable sky-averaged 21-cm signal recovery as the true likelihood function of our injected noise.
+For these non-Gaussian noise structures, we show that the generalised normal likelihood is on a similar Bayesian evidence scale with comparable sky-averaged 21-cm signal recovery as the ground truth likelihood function of our injected noise.
 We therefore propose the generalised normal likelihood function as a good approximation of the true likelihood function if the noise structure is a priori unknown.

-\section{Introduction}
+\section{INTRODUCTION}

 21-cm cosmology \citep{furlanetto_cosmology_2006} studies the hydrogen hyperfine transition line with a characteristic free-space wavelength of $\lambda = 21$ cm.
 When this spin-flip transition is emitted during Cosmic Dawn (CD) and Epoch of Reionisation (EOR), the wavelength is redshifted to lower frequencies, enabling us to probe these epochs through radio observatories.
-Experimental approaches such as the sky-averaged experiment \citep{liu_global_2013} measure the contrast between integrated emission of the 21-cm signal and the cosmic microwave background (CMB) across the whole sky.
+Experimental approaches such as the sky-averaged experiment or also known as the global experiment \citep{liu_global_2013} measure the contrast between integrated absorption and emission of the 21-cm signal and the cosmic microwave background (CMB) across the whole sky.
 This contrast which is known as the sky-averaged 21-cm signal has a characteristic shape \citep{pritchard_evolution_2008} that can be probed to study and constrain the earliest epochs of the universe.